Chickenstew/Reasonable-Quests-for-Made-In-Abyss-BSFD/README.md

   + Primodial Hunts start at 10 and increase by 10
   + Weapon quests start at 5 and increase by 5
   + Stanard kill quests start at 3 and increase by 3 with exception of rarer creatures being 1-5 like the standard mod
+  + Reduces the gathering quests to 25 from 50
 </details>

 <details>